micmejia/bible-dump/NKJV/Genesis/Gen 26.md

 And the men of the place asked about his wife.
 And he said, "She _is_ my sister"; for he was afraid to say, "_She is_ my wife," _because he thought,_ "lest the men of the place kill me for Rebekah, because she _is_ beautiful to behold."

 ###### 8
-Now it came to pass, when he had been there a long time, that Abimelech king of the Philistines looked through a window, and saw, and there was Isaac, [^a]showing endearment to Rebekah his wife.
+Now it came to pass, when he had been there a long time, that Abimelech king of the Philistines looked through a window, and saw, and there was Isaac, showing endearment to Rebekah his wife.

 ###### 9
 Then Abimelech called Isaac and said, "Quite obviously she _is_ your wife; so how could you say, 'She _is_ my sister'?"
 Isaac said to him, "Because I said, 'Lest I die on account of her.' "